Fritzchips/Fritzchips/ReadMe.md

 ## About Me

-- 🌅 I'm currently in the Job Hunt process
+- 🌅 I'm currently working as a Software Developer

 - 👨‍🎓 I'm currently learning Job Hunt Interviews, Data-Structures and Algorithms